Dun-sin/Whisper/README.md

 ## 📚 Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and runing follow these simple steps.

 ### 👇🏽 Prerequisites